-We finance the acquisition of our mortgage-backed securities at short-term borrowing rates through the use of repurchase agreements.
-Under these repurchase agreements, we sell securities to a lender and agree to repurchase those securities in the future for a price that is higher than the original sales price.
-The difference between the sales price we receive and the repurchase price we pay represents interest paid to the lender.
-Although structured as a sale and repurchase obligation, a repurchase agreement operates as a financing under which we effectively pledge our securities as collateral to secure a short-term loan which is equal in value to a specified percentage of the market value of the pledged collateral.
-We retain beneficial ownership of the pledged collateral, including the right to distributions.
-At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive back our pledged collateral from the lender or, with the consent of the lender, we renew such agreement at the then prevailing financing rate.
-Our repurchase agreements may require us to pledge additional assets to the lender in the event the market value of the existing pledged collateral declines.
-To date, we have not had margin calls on our repurchase agreements that we were not able to satisfy with either cash or additional pledged collateral.
+We typically utilize repurchase agreements to finance the acquisition of our MBS and other assets.
+A repurchase agreement, although structured as a sale and repurchase obligation, operates as a financing (i.e., borrowing) under which we pledge our securities as collateral to secure a loan with the repurchase agreement counterparty (or lender).
+The amount we borrow under our repurchase agreements is limited to a specified percentage, generally not more than 97%, of the estimated market value of our pledged collateral.
+Our repurchase agreements take the form of a sale of our pledged collateral to a lender at an agreed upon price in return for such lender's simultaneous agreement to resell the same securities back to us at a future date (i.e., the maturity of the borrowing) at a higher price.
+The difference between the sale price we receive and repurchase price we pay is the cost, or interest expense, of borrowing under our repurchase agreements.
+We retain beneficial ownership of our pledged collateral, while the lender maintains custody of such collateral.
+At the maturity of a repurchase agreement, we are required to repay the loan and concurrently receive back our pledged collateral from the lender or, with the consent of the lender, we may renew such agreement at the then prevailing financing rate.
+Our repurchase agreements may require us to pledge cash or additional assets to the lender in the event the estimated fair value of our existing pledged collateral declines below a specified percentage.
+Our pledged collateral may fluctuate in value due to, among other things, principal repayments, market changes in interest rates and credit quality.
+To date, we have not had any margin calls on our repurchase agreements that we were not able to satisfy with either cash or additional pledged collateral.

-Our repurchase agreements generally range from one month to 36 months in duration; however, we are not precluded from entering into repurchase agreements with longer durations.
-Should the providers of the repurchase agreements decide not to renew such agreements at maturity, we must either refinance these obligations or be in a position to retire the obligations.
-If, during the term of a repurchase agreement, a lender should file for bankruptcy, we might experience difficulty recovering our pledged assets and may have an unsecured claim against the lender's assets for the difference between the amount loaned to us and the fair value of the collateral pledged to such lender.
-To reduce our exposure, we enter into repurchase agreements only with financially sound institutions whose holding or parent company's long-term debt rating is "A" or better as determined by at least one nationally recognized rating agency, where applicable.
+Our repurchase agreements generally have maturities ranging from one to 36 months in duration.
+Should the lender under a repurchase agreement decide not to renew such agreement at maturity, we would be required either to refinance elsewhere or be in a position to satisfy (i.e., pay off) this obligation.
+If, during the term of a repurchase agreement, a lender should file for bankruptcy, we might experience difficulty recovering our pledged collateral and may have an unsecured claim against the lender's assets for the difference between the amount loaned to us and the estimated fair value of the collateral pledged to such lender.
+To reduce our exposure, we enter into repurchase agreements only with financial institutions whose holding or parent company's long-term debt rating is "A" or better as determined by at least one nationally recognized rating agency, where applicable.
 If this minimum criterion is not met, we will not enter into repurchase agreements with that lender without the specific approval of our board of directors.
-In the event an existing lender is downgraded below "A," we will seek approval from our board of directors before entering into additional repurchase agreements with that lender.
-We generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan amount from any lender of no more than three times our stockholders' equity.
+In the event an existing lender is downgraded below "A," we will seek the approval of our board of directors before entering into additional repurchase agreements with that lender.
+We generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.